quantaosun/labodock_binder/labodock_windowns/readme.md

 ![image](https://github.com/quantaosun/labodock_binder/assets/75652473/89f48550-e862-4865-85e2-8848feb540da)

 ### Step 4: Fill the port as ```8888```, and fill the **container path** as ```/home/jovyan/work```, these two should remain unchanged.
-Copy the folder path where you want to store the docking result and paste it inside **volume path**
+Copy the folder path where you want to store the docking result and paste it inside **host path**

-This step is critical, Double-check that everything is good, and pay attention to the two paths, The volume path is a Windows path of your local folder, and the container path is a Linux path that comes with a different style of format. /home/jovyan/work, the name jovyan is just a jupyter notebook community member name, just keep it like that, since no matter who starts this docker container, the path of this container is always named like this.
+This step is critical, Double-check that everything is good, and pay attention to the two paths, The host path is a Windows path of your local folder, and the container path is a Linux path that comes with a different style of format. /home/jovyan/work, the name jovyan is just a jupyter notebook community member name, just keep it like that, since no matter who starts this docker container, the path of this container is always named like this.

 ![image](https://github.com/quantaosun/labodock_binder/assets/75652473/a80073f9-51eb-4346-af8d-0817c27a7d77)